A Very Harold & Kumar 3D Christmas: Plot

-The duo make it out of the building without the Christmas tree and run into their friends, Rosenberg and Goldstein, for the first time in years.
-Harold and Kumar next plan to steal a tree from a church, but end up participating in a Christmas show featuring Neil Patrick Harris, who they believed had died after being shot outside a Texas whorehouse seven years ago.
+The duo make it out of the building empty-handed, and then hallucinate becoming clay stop-motion characters being chased by a nightmarish version of Frosty the Snowman.
+They recover and then briefly reunite with their old friends, Rosenberg and Goldstein.
+Harold and Kumar plan to steal a tree from a church, but end up participating in a Christmas show rehearsal featuring Neil Patrick Harris, who they believed was killed after being shot outside a Texas whorehouse six years ago.
 Harris reveals that he did die, but Jesus Christ kicked him out of Heaven.
-Revealing that he is now telepathic, Harris hooks the pair up with a Christmas tree and a Wafflebot before sending them off.
+Harris hooks the pair up with a Christmas tree and a Wafflebot, a dangerous AI-controlled waffle-making toy, before sending them off.

-They head to Harold's to put up the tree, but end up being kidnapped by Katsov's two men, and are saved by Wafflebot.
-After Harold accidentally shoots Santa Claus in the head with a random shot in the sky hoping to get a ride, Kumar gives him emergency surgery.

-In exchange for saving his life, Santa offers to fly them back home in his sleigh, and reveals that he sent the package to reunite the friends.
-Harold arrives home to encounter Mr. Perez, who is enraged upon discovering his Christmas tree is gone.
-Harold finally stands up to him, explaining that he may not be the perfect son-in-law, but he is the perfect guy for Maria.
+As the pair head back towards Harold's house, they are kidnapped by Katsov's two henchmen and then saved by Wafflebot.
+Lost and empty-handed again, Harold fires the henchmen's shotgun into the air hoping to signal for help; he accidentally shoots Santa Claus in the head, forcing Kumar to perform emergency surgery.
+In exchange for saving his life, Santa offers to fly them back home in his sleigh, and reveals that he sent the package to reunite the pair.
+Harold arrives home to encounter Mr. Perez, who is enraged to see that his Christmas tree is missing.
+Harold finally stands up to him and earns his father-in-law's respect.

-Mr. Perez says that he always knew Harold was a nice guy.
-He just wanted to make sure that he had "cojones" before accepting him into his family.

-Harold and Kumar rekindle their friendship, Kumar and Vanessa rekindle their romance, and Kumar tells Vanessa that he will re-take the exams to become a doctor and give up weed for the sake of their child; however, Vanessa advises him to break the latter, promising to give him her urine for another drug test.
-Maria discovers that she is pregnant on Christmas morning and that Santa has left a replacement tree in their living room.

-Harold decides to smoke weed again, and he and Kumar share a joint for the first time in years.
-Santa flies overhead, smoking a bong, wishing everyone a merry Christmas.
+Harold and Kumar rekindle their friendship, Kumar and Vanessa rekindle their romance, and Kumar promises that he will re-take his exams.
+Maria discovers that she is pregnant on Christmas morning and the family discovers Santa left a replacement tree in the living room.
+Harold and Kumar share a joint as Santa flies overhead smoking a bong, wishing everyone a merry Christmas.